maciejolszanski/maciejolszanski/README.md

 ## Hi there 👋

-I am a Python enthusiast.
+I am a Data Engineer.
+I use Python, PySpark and SQL on daily basis.
 I am happy to see you on my GitHub.
 Please take a look at my profile.

 See also my [LinkedIn](https://www.linkedin.com/in/maciejolszanski)